mintygral/digit-decoder/README.md

 ## Files:
-train_model.py: Contains the code for training the TensorFlow model using the MNIST dataset. digit_recognizer.py: Contains the code for the graphical user interface and digit recognition functionality. best_model.h5: The saved trained model used for prediction.
+train_model.py: Contains the code for training the TensorFlow model using the MNIST dataset.

+digit_recognizer.py: Contains the code for the graphical user interface and digit recognition functionality.

+best_model.h5: The saved trained model used for prediction.

 ## Dependencies:
-TensorFlow
-Keras
-NumPy
+TensorFlow, Keras, Tkinter, PIL, NumPy
-Tkinter
-Pillow

 ## Usage:
 Run digit_recognizer.py to start the application.